Avik-Das-567/Linear-Regression-with-Python/README.md

 ## Applications

-This project demonstrates how predictive models can be built from scratch to understand relationships between numeric variables and generate actionable insights.
+This project demonstrates how predictive models can be built from scratch to understand relationships between numeric variables.
 The techniques implemented here form the foundation for:
 - Sales forecasting
 - Trend analysis